Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/hybrid-projects.md

 ## Prerequisites

-To upload artifacts, make sure you meeting the following:
+To upload artifacts, make sure you meet these prerequisites:

 - Your organization is on a [dbt Cloud Enterprise plan](https://www.getdbt.com/pricing)
 - You're on [dbt Cloud's release tracks](/docs/dbt-versions/cloud-release-tracks) or dbt Core v1.10 and higher